Antisemitism & Genocide: Understanding History

 Genocide is a legal term defined by the United Nations in 1948.
 It refers to acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial, or religious group.

-Closely related is antisemitism, which is defined as hatred, prejudice, or discrimination against Jews as a people or religion.
-It can take many forms, including harmful stereotypes, conspiracy theories, denial of Jewish rights, and violent attacks.
+Closely related is antisemitism, defined as hatred, prejudice, or discrimination against Jews as a people or religion.
+It appears in many forms, including harmful stereotypes, conspiracy theories, denial of Jewish rights, and violent attacks.
 In the modern context, denying Israel’s right to exist or targeting Jews collectively is widely recognized as antisemitism.
-Understanding the links between prejudice and organized violence is crucial for preventing future atrocities and fostering a world grounded in tolerance and human rights, recognized as antisemitism.
+Understanding the connection between prejudice and organized violence is essential for preventing future atrocities.

 Examples of Genocide